consequently/consequently-hugo/content/presentation/2025/whl.md

-I will be giving the *2025 Wendy Huang Lectures* at the invitation of the Taiwan Association for Logic, Methodology and Philosophy of Science, at NTU Taiwan, in Taipei, from October 21 to 23.
+I will be giving the *2025 Wendy Huang Lectures* at the invitation of the Taiwan Association for Logic, Methodology and Philosophy of Science, at National Taiwan University, in Taipei, from October 21 to 23.
 The third lecture will also be a keynote presentation at the Taiwan Philosophical Logic Colloquium.
+The three talks
+are:

+1. <b>Inferentialism for Everyone</b> (Tuesday October 21)
+> I aim to give an opinionated introduction to inferentialist
+> semantics, giving an account about what is so distinctive about
+> logic, insofar as logical notions have a grip on whatever can be
+> _said_ or _thought_.
+In doing this, I aim to clarify the connections
+> between logic and _semantics_, the theory of meaning.
+2. <b>Existence &amp; Modality</b> (Wednesday October 22)
+> In the second lecture, I will show how the inferentialist
+> semantics, introduced in Lecture 1, applies to issues of
+> predication, quantification and modality, and thereby provides
+> some distinctive insight into ‘possible worlds’ models for
+> quantified modal logics.
+3. <b>Foundations for Truth-Conditional Semantics</b> (Thursday October 23)
+> Finally, I show how we might relate inferentialist semantics to truth-conditional accounts of meaning for natural languages.